dfuchss/MatrixJoinLink/README.md

 ### How does the bot work

 1. Let's assume you have a private room with id `!private:room.domain`
-2. You invite the bot and enter `!join link`.
+2. You invite the bot and enter `!join link SomeFancyNameForTheLink`.
 This will create a new public room with a random id (not listed in the room directory).
 We call this room `!public123:room.domain`.
 3. The bot saves two state events: First in `!private:room.domain` a state called `org.fuchss.matrix.joinlink` that contains a pointer to the public room.
    Second, a state called `org.fuchss.matrix.rooms_to_join` in the public room that contains pointers to private rooms to join.